 You should have little or no trouble spotting the moon and Mars, even before nightfall, or at evening dusk.
 After you see them, turn around and look at Venus and Jupiter!
 Wow.
 That’s a lot of brightness – more than we typically see at once – in our night sky.

-Best of all, the moon and Mars stay out for most of the night.
-From around the world, the stately couple climbs highest up for the night at roughly 10 p.m. local time (11 p.m. local daylight-saving time) and then set in the southwest in the wee hours before dawn.
-If you want to know more specifically when the moon and Mars transit – or climb highest up for the night – and then set, click on this US Naval Observatory page.
+Best of all, the moon and Mars stay out for most of the night, whereas Venus sets a few hours after the sun.
+From around the world, the stately couple climbs highest up for the night at roughly 10 p.m. local time (11 p.m. local daylight saving time) and then sets in the west in the wee hours before dawn.
+If you want to know more specifically when the moon and Mars transit – or climb highest up for the night – and then set, click on this U.S. Naval Observatory page.

 Despite this rapid decline in brilliance, we’re happy to report that Mars will still be as bright as a 1st-magnitude star by the year’s end.
 Some four months from now, in December 2018, Mars’ brightness will be about the same as that of the planet Saturn at present (August 2018).
 However, Saturn’s change in brightness is not that dramatic.
-In fact, one year from now – in August 2019 – Saturn will be virtually the same brightness that it is now, yet Mars will be about 40 times fainter than it is now.
+In fact, one year from now – in August 2019 – Saturn will be virtually the same brightness that it is now, yet Mars will be about 40 times fainter.

-Tonight – August 23, 2018 – the bright waxing gibbous moon pairs up with the brilliant red planet Mars, and the spectacular twosome lights up the nighttime from dusk until the wee hours of the morning.
+Bottom line: On August 23, 2018, the bright waxing gibbous moon pairs up with the brilliant red planet Mars, and the spectacular twosome lights up the nighttime from dusk until the wee hours of the morning.